 What Does Web Host Downtime Mean?

+This is generally some type of unscheduled outage that you aren’t prepared for, which is why it can be such a big problem if it happens frequently.
 Web hosting companies work hard to provide the most stable environment possible for your websites.
 There is always the possibility, however, that a problem occurs that causes your site to go offline.

 What Causes Website Downtime?

 In general, two main things can cause downtime for a website: problems with your web hosting or your website platform.
 Within each of the following categories, there may be dozens of different smaller causes that may be the actual root of the issue.

 Anytime that you’re experiencing downtime with your website, make sure you understand what’s causing the outage.